camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Access Token Request

-This Camara document make the scope parameter REQUIRED for the OAuth2 Client Credentials Grant.
+This CAMARA document make the scope parameter REQUIRED for the OAuth2 Client Credentials Grant.

 The client MUST authenticate with the authorization server as described in [Client Authentication Section](#client-authentication).